top of page

 Basic Mechanics

-Fear in the Foundation is a tabletop role-playing game (TTRPG).
-These are collaborative story-telling games shaped by a number of rules for the particular game that is being played.
-One player acts as the "Game Master," who takes on the role of lead storyteller.
-In Fear in the Foundation, the Game Master is known as the Overseer, which is in reference to the people who run the SCP Foundation in-universe.
-The Overseer creates situations for other players to deal with, describes settings, and plays all non-player characters.
-On that note, everyone other than the Overseer creates their own character to play within the world.
-These characters often act as part of a "party," or group of characters working towards common goals.
+Fear in the Foundation (FITF) is a tabletop role-playing game, or TTRPG, which is a collaborative story-telling game whose narrative is often shaped by its rules and setting.
+One player takes on the role of the "Game Master (GM)," who acts as the rules referee and lead storyteller.
+In FITF, the GM is known as the Overseer, in reference to the people who run the SCP Foundation.
+The Overseer creates situations for other players to deal with, describes their surroundings, and plays all non-player characters.
+Everyone other than the Overseer creates their own character to play within the game world.
+These characters often act as part of a "party," or group of characters that work towards common goals.

 bottom of page